scipion-em/scipion-em-atlas/README.rst

     GRID_#*_*_GridSquare_#*_*_FoilHole_#*"

-    where #* represents any numeber of digits.
+    where #* represents any number of digits.

 5.- EPU Metadata folder is located at:  GRID_#*/DATA/Metadata/